Paul Cullen, Lord Pentland: Senator of College of Justice

+Lord President of Court of Session

+On 9 January 2025, it was announced that Lord Pentland had been appointed as the next Lord President of the Court of Session and Lord Justice General.
+He succeeded Lord Carloway on 3 February 2025.

+On 17 October 2025, Lord Pentland celebrated the tenth anniversary of the creation of the Sheriff Appeal Court alongside Lord Carloway, Lord Gill and Sheriff Principal Anwar.

 Political career

 Cullen contested the Eastwood constituency at the 1997 general election for the Conservative Party, but finished in second place to Jim Murphy of the Labour Party.
 All Conservative Party representation was wiped out from Scottish constituencies at that election.
 Cullen served as Vice-President of the Edinburgh South Conservative Association from 1997 until he took the bench in 2008.
 He represented the Scottish Conservative Party on the Consultative Steering Group in 1998-99 which helped prepare procedures for the new Scottish Parliament.
 He was appointed Chairman of the Disciplinary Panel of the Scottish Conservatives in 2000.